JohnCiubuc/Suicide-Detection-GPT2/README.md

 # Suicide-Detection-GPT2

 Proof-of-concept to determine potential suicide/depression risk from text.
-Idea collaboration by myself and Ebrahim Payberah
+Idea was developed by a collaboration between myself and Ebrahim Payberah

 This repository has a Dataset to load into google collab.
 20,000 suicide/non-suicide train (even split), 10,000 suicide/non-suicide test (even split).